Autumn 2024Order now for delivery from week commencing 25th November for pot grown trees or December for bare-root or mixed tree orders.

 Hale's Early peach trees

-Hale's Early is an American peach variety, but with a good track record of being productive in the UK climate.
+Hale's Early is an early-season American peach variety, but with a good track record of being productive in the UK climate.

 • Picking season: Early